voolga/agentql-test-examples/examples/js-examples/collect-pricing-data/README.md

 ---
-title: Close a cookie dialog
+title: Collect pricing data from e-commerce websites
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: Collect pricing data from an e-commerce website using AgentQL.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: collecting pricing data from e-commerce website using AgentQL

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This is an example of collecting pricing data from e-commerce website using AgentQL.

 ## Run the script